LeBruuh/pc-monitoring-with-esp/README.md

 If successful, the status LED on the ESP32 will turn green and the TFT will display the monitoring interface.
 If no device is found after 60 seconds, a notification will alert you and the program will stop.

-## 9. Usage
-- Normal workflow
-- Interpreting values
-- LED & color meanings

-## 10. Casing
+## 9. Casing
 coming soon ...

-## 11. Known Issues
+## 10. Known Issues
 Contact me if something is wrong

-## 12. Improvements & Roadmap
+## 11. Improvements
-- Planned features
-- Possible extensions
+- Messaging/notification system (e.g., Windows Toasts) for component overload.
+- Support for multiple microcontrollers or displays.
+- Configurable thresholds for CPU, RAM, GPU, and power.
+- Logging of historical data for analysis.
+- Cross-platform support beyond Windows.

+- Add support for AMD GPUs in addition to NVIDIA.
+- Integrate with cloud dashboards for remote monitoring.
+- Add more visualizations on the TFT display (graphs, trends).
+- Optimize serial communication for faster updates.
+- Provide a web-based interface for live monitoring and configuration.

 ## 13. Disclaimer
 This project is a beginner project and one of my first mini-projects.